rick550/embsys310/assignment07/assignment07.md

 2. Generate the map file for your program and provide details on:
 a.
 How much total ROM your program is occupying?
+Total ROM is 344 bytes for read-only code and 92 bytes for read-only data for a total of 436 bytes for ROM

 b.
 How much total RAM your program is using?
 Total RAM used is 4 bytes